-The last days of June 2019 were unusually hot for Ukraine.
+The final days of June 2019 were unusually hot in Ukraine.
 The weather that year decided to follow all possible summer standards: sunny days, very high temperatures, and a lack of precipitation.
-So it was nice to enjoy a sit on the train near the AC during my ride from Kyiv to Kharkiv.
+Thus, it was pleasant to sit near the AC on the train during my ride from Kyiv to Kharkiv.
 In Kharkiv, I took part in the Magento Meetup.
 These kinds of events are essential in providing a unique opportunity to share knowledge with the community, improve your skills, and to strengthen friendships.

 During Sergii’s project presentation, the Magento integration was thoroughly explained.
 This included the time-to-value, which helped explain not just the technical but the business justification.
 Ultimately, Sergii’s presentation was successful.
-The audience was clearly engaged as evidence by having a number of practical questions.
+The audience was clearly engaged, as evidenced by their numerous practical questions.
 Two aspects leaped out at me, driving me to want to learn more and contribute.

 One interesting aspect to me was the build being integrated with a third party system.
 Construction of such things always challenges e-commerce software engineers in different ways spanning technical, business, and communication aspects.
 The overall composition of those aspects is key to a stable application.
 In this way, an engineer is continually tested to think through and bring together various considerations to achieve integrated goals.
 Is this not a great opportunity?